 Infographics continue to make an impact on content marketing because they take key information and present it in a visually accessible format with appealing graphics, making them an impressive way to present the stories behind the data.
 Infographics also help you make your content marketing more content-driven, as they permit you to discuss the statistics and stories behind the data.

 Infographics are informative and engaging, but you must design them based on your content needs, so you must choose the right infographic.
-This article provides you with a list of infographic types and how you may implement these in your content based on your content strategy.
+This article provides you with a list of content marketing infographics types and how you may implement these in your content based on your content strategy.

 1. Statistical Infographics